Saman-Saffari/K-arm-bandit/README.md

 ## Reproducibility

-The results are reproducible thanks to:
-- A consistent master seed
+- Consistent master seed
-- Per-bandit random number generators
+- Random number generators for each bandit
 - Fixed seeds used for drift and abrupt changes across all simulations

 These steps ensure that the algorithms can be compared fairly and consistently.

-## What’s Included
+## Included

 - Code for all algorithms
 - Plots showing average rewards and optimal action rates
 - A separate report (submitted outside the notebook)

-## Submission Info

-This work was completed in May 2025 as part of a course project.